HappyRay/testscribe/docs/demo.markdown

 The [eval_expression](https://github.com/HappyRay/testscribe-demo/blob/main/tsdemo/parametrization.py) function
 takes an expression as a string and returns its evaluation result.
 We will test different expressions with multiple test runs.

+Here is a demo video comparing testing with TestScribe with the traditional testing approach.
+TestScribe makes you about 5 times more productive in this test scenario ( 30 seconds vs 140 seconds ).
+This assumes perfect execution of the traditional test method.
+In practice, looking up documentation and fixing errors usually takes additional time.
+More importantly, the saved steps are the boring parts.
+{% include youtube.html id="mLRPMlxx5ms" %}

 Here are the test runs:

 ```text
 ...